vmware-archive/salt-pkg-tests/test_orch/README.rst

      dev
          This specifies whether you are testing staging,testing,dev or another directory where the packages are located.

+     rc_pkgs_url
+         Specifies the name of the RC packages url if testing rc packages.
+         For example: salt_rc.
+Leave either blank: '' or do not set if not testing rc packages.

      orch_master
          the name of the minion on your master